 Enjoy the vacation of a lifetime in Washington DC

 You can expect moderate to dense crowds in Washington DC, depending on the time of your visit, so it's a good idea to book a hotel well in advance.
-Although there are various great options, The Watergate Hotel Georgetown easily stands out with its incredible views.
+Although there are various great options, it is hard to beat the beautiful Lyle DC.

 Things to see on a road trip from Houston to Washington